What Are the 4 D’s of Medical Malpractice?

 - Surgical mistakes

 - Anesthesia errors

 - Prescription drug mistakes

-Your Louisville medical malpractice lawyer at Wilt and Thompson, PLLC, will closely review the details of your case to determine whether your injuries or illness were caused by a breach in the medical duty of care.
+Your Louisville medical malpractice lawyer at Wilt and Associates, PLLC, will closely review the details of your case to determine whether your injuries or illness were caused by a breach in the medical duty of care.

 The next “D” stands for direct cause.
 The healthcare provider’s aforementioned deviation must be directly responsible for the injuries or illness that the victim endured.

 Proving causation can be one of the most challenging aspects of any case.
 For example, if you had heart surgery and suffered complications, it may be more difficult to prove direct cause than if your surgeon left a sponge inside you while performing heart surgery.

 The fourth and final “D” refers to damages.
 This is where your lawyer will need to show the court that the medical professional’s negligence causes financial and nonfinancial losses that deserve restitution.
 Some of these damages could include:

 - Lost income